arbox/org-sync/README.md

 `:date-creation`, `:date-modification`, `:desc`.
 Any other properties are automatically added in the `PROPERTIES` block of the bug via `prin1-to-string` and are `read` back by org-sync.
 All the dates are regular emacs time object.
-For more details you can look at the github backend in `os-github.el`.
+For more details you can look at the github backend in `org-sync-github.el`.

 ## More information

-You can find more in the `os.el` commentary headers.
+You can find more in the `org-sync.el` commentary headers.

 [badge-license]: https://img.shields.io/badge/license-GPL_3-green.svg